mattwilson1024/mocklify/README.md

 - "Omit the `lastName` property for a random subset of users"
 - "Set `isOnline` to true for the first 10 users, and false for the rest"

-Let's try an example, say I'm not interested in the users online status, I want to bump the house points of Gryffindors, nuke the points for Slytherins, max out Harry's Points and make him and admin for good measure.
+Let's try an example, say I'm not interested in the users' online status, I want to bump the house points of Gryffindors, nuke the points for Slytherins, max out Harry's points and make him and admin for good measure.

-Example:
+This could achieved as follows:

 ```typescript
 import { mocklify, modify, omit, override, where, Limiter } from 'mocklify';